tparchman/GAIN_summer2021/day_one/unix_assignment2.md

     $ grep "SDN_AM_43432" -c sample_passerina.fastq

 **F**.
 This file contains DNA sequence data for 192 different individual birds.
 Lets say you want to know how many reads are present for a certain individual.
 Use `grep` to count the number of sequences for the individual named "NVP_CY_48147".
 You will notice here that you only need to count the id lines.

+**G** Use a similar command to extract all of the data for the same individual and write to a file.

+Hints:
+- Look at the man page and learn how to grab the 3 lines following each match (each DNA sequence entry in this file has 4 lines associated with it, starting with the id line.)
+- use redirection to write STDOUT to a new file.